gdiaz384/ADKTools/README.md

 ## Release Notes:

 - This is "beta" quality-level software.
-Some of the scripts could use "touch ups" and additional testing.
+Some of the scripts could use "touch ups," additional testing and better documentation.
+(Use "script.bat /?" for now.)
-- When setting up a complicated partition layout (more than the default wipe/reload on disk 0 with an RE tools partition), refer to the [documentation on diskpart](//technet.microsoft.com/en-us/library/cc766118%28v=ws.10%29.aspx) and use "image.bat" with the "/noformat" switch. image /? for additional information.
+- For USB multiboot scenarios, the windows binaries for booting purposes (bootmgr/bootmgr.efi) are version specific (although 8-10 should be cross compatible) and need to be swapped (from sources\WinPEBootFiles\bootmanager) when booting Windows 7 (e.g. WinPE3+ derivatives) and vice versa.- When setting up a complicated partition layout (more than the default wipe/reload on disk 0 with an RE tools partition), refer to the [documentation on diskpart](//technet.microsoft.com/en-us/library/cc766118%28v=ws.10%29.aspx) and use "image.bat" with the "/noformat" switch. image /? for additional information.
-- If downloading from github manually (instead of using an official release.zip) remember to change the line ending format from Unix back to Windows using [Notepad++](//notepad-plus-plus.org/download).
-- MUI versions of WinPE and other ADKTools aspects are not currently supported.
+- The automatic driver detection and installation functionality using WMI currently present in AriaDeploy has not been integrated into ADKTools yet (e.g. copied to addDrivers.bat).
-- I am still tweaking on the scripts to automatically install drivers on install.wim deployments.
-In the meantime, they can be manually installed via the DISM tool.
+    - Until then, they can be manually installed via the DISM tool.
 Type "help" in the WinPE enviornment or "dism /online /add-driver /?" for the exact syntax.
+- MUI versions of WinPE and the other ADKTools aspects are not currently supported .
 - ADKTools is not developed, tested against or designed to work with UAC enabled.
 - WinPEx64 versions have Miku Mode enabled by default.
-- To disable Miku Mode: ADKTools\resources\scripts\wimMgmt\update.bat->set MikuModeEnabled=false and then reset the image (massupdate reset).
+To disable Miku Mode:
-- For USB multiboot scenarios, the windows binaries for booting purposes (bootmgr/bootmgr.efi) are version specific (although 8-10 should be cross compatible) and need to be swapped (from sources\WinPEBootFiles\bootmanager) when booting Windows 7 (e.g. WinPE3+ derivatives) and vice versa.
+    1. Open .\ADKTools\resources\scripts\wimMgmt\update.bat
+    2. set MikuModeEnabled=false
+    3. Reset the images: "massupdate reset"
+- If downloading from github manually instead of using an official release.zip (not recommended) remember to change the line ending format from Unix back to Windows using [Notepad++](//notepad-plus-plus.org/download).

 ## Hardware Notes: